-11 U.S. Department of Transportation (2014).

-that has now been published in the peer-reviewed literature.12 That review, which is included as an attachment to this memorandum, includes some modifications of the SAB-EEAC criteria to reflect the evolution of the literature.
+EPA is currently in the process of implementing the recommendations from the 2011 report, and has asked the SAB-EEAC to review its proposed approach, as noted earlier.
+In the interim, DOT revised its recommended VSL estimates based on a review completed in 2013.
+DOT's approach incorporated those SAB-EEAC recommendations most relevant to the types of risks it regulates (which result primarily from injuries rather than illness).
+Subsequently, Robinson and Hammitt completed a review for HHS in 2014 that has now been published in the peer-reviewed literature.
+That review, which is provided as an attachment to this memorandum, includes some modifications of the SAB-EEAC criteria to reflect the evolution of the literature.
 The Robinson and Hammitt review is particularly relevant for SCAQMD because it explicitly considers the extent to which high quality studies are now available that address risks associated with illness rather than injury.
+The studies Robinson and Hammitt (2015a) considered include those referenced in the 2010 EPA report, the 2011 SAB-EEAC report, and the 2014 Abt Associates review of SCAQMD's 2012 Socioeconomic Assessment, as well as more recent studies.